This Privacy Notice explains how we use the information that we collect about you.

 - Marital Status

 To enable us to provide the services that you need, we may share information about you with other organisations, for example, partners that we commission to provide care and support, such as home care agencies or care homes.
-We may also share your information to support related legislative and regulatory requirements such as accident reporting, complaints, investigations and hearings, duty of candour, or the prevention and detection of crime.
+We may also share your information to support related legislative and regulatory requirements such as accident reporting, complaints, audits and inspections, investigations and hearings, duty of candour, or the prevention and detection of crime.
 Social Care information is also shared with the Scottish Government, Public Health Scotland, and the NHS for statistical, research and policy making purposes.
 Usually this is anonymised or statistical data, however sometimes personal information may also be shared.
 All data sharing will be in accordance with data protection legislation including the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

 We may also receive information about you from: